Knowing the origin of Catholic saint worship explains why the practice lacks any Biblical support and why those truly saved must renounce it.

 3. Changing of the gods

-Sometimes, as the old pagan gods were being renamed, the names of the old deity were slightly modified, but the rites and external features were left intact.
+Sometimes, as the old pagan gods were being renamed, the names of the old deities were slightly modified, but their rites and external features were left intact.

 4. Pagan legends became saints’ stories.